 Contact our labs to learn more about the tests we routinely run for our customers.

 The photos below are an example of the benefits of antimicrobial fabrics.
 Under the right conditions, mold and mildew can flourish by using the fabric as a food source.
 Anti microbial fabrics provide antibacterial and antifungal protection, keeping textiles clean and safe from attack.

 Both fabric samples were tested using the AATCC Method 30, Part III using Aspergillus niger as specified by the method.
-The untreated sample supported heavy amounts of the black mold after 7 days of incubation.
-The anti-microbial fabric is free of fungal growth, maintaining esthetic appeal and strength.
+The untreated sample supported heavy amounts of the black mold after seven days of incubation.
+The anti-microbial fabric is free of fungal growth, maintaining esthetic appeal, and tensile strength.

-Want to see more photos?
-Visit our photo gallery now!
+Want to see more comparison photos?
+Visit our antimicrobial photo gallery.

-Anti microbial fabrics are used in a wide range of end-use applications.
+Antimicrobial fabrics are used across a wide range of end-use applications.
 We have listed a few examples below.